 5. Fun with the Fam.

-Traveling with kids has made me realize it’s great to have a tentative itinerary, but it’s just that, tentative.
+Family travel with our whole crew has made me realize it’s great to have a tentative itinerary, but it’s just that, tentative.
 You might not get to all of it, especially if you have any kids under the age of 10.
 But it is good to have a game plan and some things need to be booked in advance, especially if you are traveling during peak times like Spring Break or Yellowstone in July.

 If you are traveling overseas and staying in an area for more than three days I would recommend hiring a local tour guide for one day.
 I usually choose to do this on our second day.
 This helps provide a lay of the land and gives us additional ideas for things to do that we might not have come across otherwise – not to mention the wealth of information the guide provides.
 Some guides will even give you discounts into various museums and other points of interest.

-Resources: We recently tried a newer website called Momaboard.
+Resources: We recently tried a newer website called Momaboard for our family travel planning.
 For $50 they will plan a seven-day itinerary for you that includes “Things We Know You Need” like insider tips, cultural nuances, kid-friendly restaurants, age-appropriate activities and where the pediatrician’s office is.
 There is a “Mombassador” in each city that has met certain criteria, including that she has kids of her own, who completes the itinerary for you after you fill out a survey.
 They are continuing to grow their reach around the world with 50 destinations to date.
 This is a service we will definitely use again.

 There are plenty of great ideas here just search for your Destination.

-If you are traveling out of the country, make sure everyone has a passport that is up to date.
+If you are traveling out of the country on your family vacation, make sure everyone has a passport that is up to date.
 Every country is different, but many require that your passport is six months or longer from expiring.